 Bullet Cave on Barton Creek Greenbelt

 Accessible by way of the Barton Creek Greenbelt, Bullet Cave is a cave for self-guided explorers seeking a glimpse into Austin’s underground.
-At just 100 feet long, you can submerge yourself into complete darkness, crawling through 40 feet of a narrow passageway into what area cavers call the Ritual Room — a section of the cave that’s 8 feet wide and 15 feet high.
+At just 100 feet long, you can immerse yourself into complete darkness, crawling through 40 feet of a narrow passageway into what area cavers call the Ritual Room — a section of the cave that’s 8 feet wide and 15 feet high.
 From there, a narrow, 20-foot crawlspace takes explorers to the backside of the cave, where you must turn back and venture out the same way you came in.

 Cave Without a Name

 Less than two hours southwest of Austin, you’ll find Kendall County’s Cave Without a Name — a cave that many call the most beautiful in Texas.
 Guided tours take visitors through six different rooms, all with spectacular rock formations including stalactites, stalagmites, soda straws, cave drapery, flowstones, and rimstone dams.
-While the cave itself is beautiful to explore, Cave Without a Name also takes advantage of its incredible acoustics and hosts musical performances — underground.
+While the cave itself is beautiful to explore, Cave Without a Name also takes advantage of its incredible acoustics and hosts musical performances, all underground.

 Longhorn Caverns